 Whenever we talk about modern-day New Zealand stars names like Kane Williamson, Ross Taylor and Martin Guptill come to mind, but those who follow New Zealand cricket know that New Zealand missed out one of their brightest talent and a potential star.
-Sports Courant analyst Abhishek Srivastava analyses Jesse Ryder’s story, how he made it to National team and then how did he lose his way
+Sports Courant analyst Abhishek Srivastava analyses story of Jesse Ryder, how he made it to National team and then how did he lose his way.

 Anyone who knows Ryder would have sympathy with the kind of childhood he spent; he had troubled early years with almost no one to take care of him.
 The marriage of his parents was troublesome with daily fights, and ultimately it ended up being split.
 Ryder moved from one city to another and finally settled with his Dad Peter in Napier.
 He, however, couldn’t get the love of his father and neither the guidance and direction in early years.

 In his own words “I didn’t really have the best upbringing in Napier because my old man was always going out and coming late’’.
 He barely was able to spend time with him and then one day he was jolted down when his father left him suddenly to his friend’s home with a promise to return in a week, but he never returned.